Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Introduction

 Our paper is organized as follows.
-In \SEC{sec:relevant quantites}, we present relevant quantities for the split Dicke state.
-In \SEC{sec:varN}, we show that the nonzero particle number variance can be handled by an appropriate normalization of the measured quantities.
-In \SEC{sec:ourcriteria}, we present an EPR steering criterion and an entanglement criterion for Dicke states.
+In \SEC{sec:ourcriteria}, we prove the uncertainty relation (\ref{eq:unc}).
+We also prove the EPR steering criterion (\ref{eq:stcond}) and the entanglement criterion (\ref{eq:rightJx2Jy2B_withoutsqrtB}).
+In \SEC{sec:relevant quantites}, we calculate relevant quantities for the split Dicke state and present other versions of our criteria with a normalization that handles the partition noise in Dicke states, i.e., the fluctuation of the particle numbers in the two halves of the system due to splitting.
 In \SEC{sec:appl}, we apply our criteria to various ideal quantum states as well as to an experiment in which a Dicke state has been prepared.
-Furthermore, we test our criterion numerically also on split spin-squeezed states.
+Furthermore, we also test our criteria numerically on split spin-squeezed states.